ldzoid/damn-vulnerable-defi-v2/README.md

 ## #1 - Unstoppable

 The goal of this challenge is to disable flash loan lender contract.
-Some kind of DoS attack.
+We are looking for DoS attack.

-Vulnerability is inside **flashLoan()** function.
+Vulnerability is located inside **flashLoan()** function in **UnstoppableLender.sol** :

 ```solidity
 function flashLoan(uint256 borrowAmount) external nonReentrant {